cessen/psychopath/README.md

 Once those environment variables are set, then you should be able to build using the same simple cargo command above.

-If you have any difficulties, please feel free to file an issue and I'll try to help out as I have time!

 # PsychoBlend

 Included in the repository is an add-on for [Blender](http://www.blender.org) called "PsychoBlend" that lets you use Psychopath for rendering in Blender.
 However, most Blender features are not yet supported because Psychopath itself doesn't support them yet.

-If you have any trouble getting the add-on working, please feel free to file an issue and I'll try to troubleshoot/fix it as I have time!

 ## Features Supported
 - Polygon meshes.